 i first “published” this story on reddit., framed completely different.

-today my will is to keep updating this until the title becomes something like “how you too can turn any money loss into a big win” or something. 😁
+once my will was to keep updating this until the title would become something like “how you too can turn any money loss into a big win” or something. 😁

 more preface, or about how i was feeling betrayed by trusting a good group of good people